Watchers Council – Rooftop – Night

 There was a large blanket spread out over a secluded spot of the roof.
 A few candles were burning, and the faint sound of soft music filtered out from the nearby radio.

 The sound of the roof door opening pulled her eyes away from the sky long enough to look over and move to her elbows.
-She smiled when she saw her lover step through.
+She smiled when she saw Kennedy step through.

-"Hey," the hunter said in a soft voice.
-She watched as Kennedy made her way over to stand above her beside the blanket.
+“Hey,” Kadin said in a soft voice.
+She watched as her lover made her way over to stand above her beside the blanket.

 “Hey yourself,” Kennedy replied.
 She took a look around before bringing her eyes back down to Kadin’s.
 “This a private party, or can anyone join?”